Shamim Khan: Early life

 Khan was born on 15 December 1955 in Hyderabad, in the Sindh province of Pakistan.

 Club career

 Khan started his football career at Red Rose Club of Hyderabad.
 In 1977, he was selected for National Football Championship departmental side Pakistan Airlines.
+Khan was selected as captain for the Sattar Club in 1977, when the team toured Afghanistan and played four matches there.
 Besides winning the domestic title four times, he also toured with the team to the United Arab Emirates, Kuwait and Niger.
 He also participated with the team at the Aga Khan Gold Cup in Dhaka in 1978 and 1980.

 International career

-Khan was selected for the Pakistan national team in 1976, when the team toured Afghanistan at the Afghanistan Republic Day Festival Cup.
-The same year, he was selected for the 1976 Quaid-e-Azam International Tournament held in Karachi.
-He subsequently played in several matches in Bangladesh, Burma, Thailand, Malaysia, and again competed in the Afghanistan Republic Day Festival Cup in 1977 with the Shaheen FC team.
-In 1978, he participated in a Youth Tournament in Saudi Arabia.
+Khan was selected for the Pakistan national team at the 1976 Quaid-e-Azam International Tournament held in Karachi.
+In 1981, he toured Burma and played at the 1981 King's Cup in Thailand.
 Khan also played at the next 1982 Quaid-e-Azam International Tournament edition, where he featured in all matches as regular starter.